List of Superman & Lois characters: Bizarro / Doomsday

-In season three, Bizarro's corpse is stolen by Intergang.
-Dr. Hook does an autopsy on it to further Intergang's research, which seemingly causes Bizarro to briefly return from the dead.
-Bruno Mannheim later shows his son Matteo the body of Bizarro as he plans to use it for research to find a cure for Peia Mannheim.
-After Peia dies and Bruno is defeated, Bizarro is fully revived by the serum; given that his skin is pulsating and he is yelling incoherently, he is unlikely the same man he was.
-Lex and Otis find Bizarro in the damaged tunnels, feeding on rats.
-When Bizarro spots them, he immediately tackles Otis and eats his ear.
+In season three, Bizarro's corpse is stolen and resurrected by Intergang.
 Luthor repeatedly kills Bizarro with X-Kryptonite to make him stronger, eventually turning him into a more monstrous form.
-Superman fought him in Smallville, Metropolis, and the Moon.

-In season four, Bizarro in his Doomsday form continues his fight with Superman on the Moon.
-Doomsday rips out Superman's heart, leaving his body for the Kents and gives the heart to Lex Luthor.
-Doomsday is later dispatched to intimidate Sam Lane into giving the information on where Elizabeth Luthor is to Lex.
-Sam resists and Doomsday kills Sam.
-Using the same device, Lois draws Doomsday to her and successfully reasons with him by asking him to remember that he had a family and not to be Lex Luthor's pawn.
-Doomsday then leaves as Lex and Amanda McCoy find that Doomsday has not returned to his lair.
-Arriving at the Shuster Mines, Doomsday starts using his powers to break through to the tunnel leading back to his world.
-Lex Luthor arrives in the armor that Milton Fine stole from John Henry Irons and fires a special Kryptonite explosive at him despite Superman's interference.
-As Doomsday goes on a rampage in a now spikier appearance, Superman fights him again.
+In the fourth season, Doomsday rips out Superman's heart, leaving his body for the Kents and gives the heart to Lex Luthor.
+Lois draws Doomsday to her and successfully reasons with him by asking him to remember that he had a family and not to be Lex Luthor's pawn.
 After being taken down by John Henry Irons' hammer, Doomsday is carried to the Sun by Superman.
 With his humanity returning, Doomsday gestures Superman to kill him, which Superman does by pushing him into the Sun.

 Superman A.I.

 In the event that he was to fall in battle, Superman made an A.I. of himself (portrayed by Tyler Hoechlin) that is placed on the Fortress of Solitude.
 After Lex fools Jordan that he stepped on Superman's heart while secretly holding on to it, Lara's A.I. activates the Superman A.I. who reveals his creation.
 He states to his family that they will have to carry on without him.